awsdocs/amazon-ecs-developer-guide/doc_source/firelens-concatanate-multiline.md

 # Concatenate multiline or stack\-trace log messages<a name="firelens-concatanate-multiline"></a>

 Beginning with AWS for Fluent Bit version 2\.22\.0, a multiline filter is included\.
 The multiline filter helps concatenate log messages that originally belong to one context but were split across multiple records or log lines\.
-Common examples are stack traces or applications that print logs on multiple lines\.

 For more information on the multiline filter, see the [ Fluent Bit documentation\.](https://docs.fluentbit.io/manual/pipeline/filters/multiline-stacktrace)

+Common examples of split log messages are:
++ Stack traces\.
+Follow the steps below to concatenate messages split by newlines\.
++ Applications that print logs on multiple lines\.
+Follow the steps below to concatenate messages split by newlines\.
++ Log messages that were split because they were longer than the specified runtime max buffer size\.
+You can concatenate log messages split by the container runtime by following the example on GitHub: [FireLens Example: Concatenate Partial/Split Container Logs](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/filter-multiline-partial-message-mode)\.

- To determine if you need the multiline filter, compare the images of the logs below:
+Compare the images of the logs below to determine if you need the multiline filter\.

 ------
 #### [ Before ]

 The following image shows the CloudWatch Logs console with the default log setting with multiple entries for each line in a stack trace\.

 ![\[Shows the CloudWatch Logs console with the default log setting with multiple entries for each line in a stack trace.\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/ecs-multiline-filter-before.png)

 ------
 #### [ After ]

 The following image shows the CloudWatch Logs console with the multiline log setting with a single entry that includes all the lines in a stack trace in the `log` field\.

 ![\[Shows the CloudWatch Logs console with the multiline log setting with a single entry that includes all the lines in a stack trace.\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/ecs-multiline-filter-after.png)

 ------

-To parse logs and concatenate lines that belong to the same message, you can either:
+To parse logs and concatenate lines that were split because of newlines, you can use either of these two options\.
 + Create your own parser file that contains the rules to parse and concatenate lines that belong to the same message\.

-Or
 + Use a Fluent Bit built\-in parser\.
 For a list of languages supported by the Fluent Bit built\-in parsers, see [ Fluent Bit documentation\.](https://docs.fluentbit.io/manual/pipeline/filters/multiline-stacktrace)

 The following tutorial walks you through the steps for each use case\.
 The steps show you how to concatenate multilines and send the logs to Amazon CloudWatch\.
 You can specify a different destination for your logs\.

-## Required IAM permissions<a name="w592aac17c43c21c21b1"></a>
+## Required IAM permissions<a name="w598aac17c52c21c19b1"></a>

 For each use case you must first make sure you have the necessary IAM permissions for the container agent to pull the container images from Amazon ECR and for the container to route logs to CloudWatch Logs\.

 For these permissions, you must have the following roles:
 + A task IAM role\.
 + An Amazon ECS task execution IAM role\.

 **Create the task IAM role**

-This task role grants the Firelens log router container the permissions needed to route the logs to the destination\.
+This task role grants the FireLens log router container the permissions needed to route the logs to the destination\.
 In this example we are routing the logs to CloudWatch Logs\.
 To create this role, create a policy with the permissions to create a log stream, log group, and write log events\.
 Then associate the policy to the role\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.